Georgia Secretary of State Orders Hand Recount After Attacks by His Own Party

-A day after the lead of the Trump campaign’s recount team in Georgia called for a full hand recount of the state’s presidential race, Republican Secretary of State Brad Raffensperger announced the state would do exactly that following attacks on the elected official from within his own party.
+A day after the head of the Trump campaign’s Georgia recount effort publicly called for a full hand recount of the state’s presidential race, Republican Secretary of State Brad Raffensperger announced the state would do exactly that following attacks on the elected official from within his own party.

 The decision came Wednesday as President-elect Joe Biden leads President Donald Trump by around 14,000 votes in the state, according to Georgia’s unofficial results.